Warplanes strike Gaza refugee camp as Israel rejects US push for a pause in fighting

 The Israeli military said four more soldiers have died during the Gaza ground operation, bringing the confirmed death toll to 28.

-Mroue reported from Beirut and Anna reported from New York.
-Associated Press writers Matthew Lee in Amman, Jordan; Samy Magdy in Cairo; Julia Frankel and Isabel DeBre in Jerusalem; and Eric Tucker in Washington contributed to this story.
+Magdy reported from Cairo.
+Associated Press writer Matthew Lee in Amman, Jordan contributed to this report.

 Full AP coverage at https://apnews.com/hub/israel-hamas-war